Discovering Hidden Value

 “What have you most enjoyed about this evening?”

-Questions like these uncover how exactly we are of value, rather than how valuable we are.
-Value is the ideal basis of effective negotiation, genuine customer-service development, fruitful employee appraisal and lasting business development.
+In conclusion, questions like these uncover how exactly we are of value, rather than how valuable we are.
+Value is the ideal basis for effective negotiation, genuine customer service development, fruitful employee appraisal, and lasting business development.